Martazza/Huawei-Bootloader-Unlocker/README.md

 # Huawei Bootloader Unlocker
-After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here's the fastest free way to retrieve it by yourself.
+After closing the official EMUI website, which allowed to retrieve the code to unlock the bootloader of Huawei/Honor phones, here's the fastest free way to retrieve it by yourself.

 ### How To use it
 1. Compile the .C file